sabarnett/TimeWasters/README.md

 ![timeWasters](./Images/pyramidOfDoom.png)

 This is currently a work in progress.
 It has some minor glitches (such as the game continues when you die!) and it needs some UI changes.
 However, it is very playable and quite difficult to master at first.

-#### To do?

-* There are commands to save and restore the game that the user can enter.
-Right now, these are ignored in favour of using the save and restore icons.
-I should probably reinstate the command line options.

 ## Number Combinations